It sounds so nice.

 This means that the system is not only set up to protect rapists, pedophiles, and molesters, but it also provides a ready excuse for them.
 Blame the women!
 It's their fault.
 They're not real victims!
 It becomes a veritable cry to burn the witch at the stake.

 Respectable women in this system feel often it is their job to toe the line, because everything is set up to protect those with the most power.
-Nevertheless, these women sometimes make the choice to add to the pile-on of guilt directed at victims.
+Nevertheless, these same women sometimes make the choice to add to the pile-on of guilt directed at victims.
 The least of these are at the bottom of the heap, and as such, are left unprotected.

 I've watched as purity culture proponents on social media have railed against the stories now brought to light, clearly angry that women would dare speak about what had happened to them.
 I've read stories of churches that subjected victims to church 'discipline' and who never contacted authorities.